Introduction to CNC cutting

 50 Digital Wood Joints: an open source collection of designs for CNC cut timber joints (license: CC BY-NC-SA 3.0 Jochen Gros)

-opendesk.cc is an online network for furniture users, designers and makers - it's a great online digital repository for cnc-cut furniture designs, to download for free.
+opendesk.cc is an online network for furniture users, designers and makers - it's a collection of cnc-cut furniture designs, originally released for free.

 Wikifactory.com is a product development platform, and also provides the platform for projects.fablabs.io.